Cees Nooteboom – 533 – een dagenboek

 Expressing your anger doesn’t relieve it.
 It makes you angrier.
 Actions often have the opposite of the intended result.
 People who try too hard to be liked are annoying.

-The stock market takes money from the active traders and gives it to the patient.
+The stock market takes money from active traders and gives it to the patient.

 Think super-long-term.

 Imagine your future self judging your current life choices.
-When making a decision, ask yourself how you’ll feel about it when you’re old.
+When deciding, ask yourself how you’ll feel about it when you’re old.

 We overestimate what we can do in one year.
 We underestimate what we can do in ten years.
-If you take up a new hobby at the age of forty, or whatever age you think is too late, you’ll be an expert by the age of sixty.
+If you take up a new hobby at forty, or whatever age you think is too late, you’ll be an expert by the age of sixty.

 Your future self is depending on you.
-Your descendants are depending on you.
+Your descendants depend on you.
 Our future generations are depending on us.
 Use the compounding amplifier of time.

 Make memories.